Sex Crimes Defense Lawyer in McKinney

 Common Defenses Used Against Sex Crime Charges

 If you were arrested or charged with a sex crime, Rosenthal Kalabus & Therrian will review the details of your case to determine the best defense strategy.
 Our job is to discount the prosecution’s theories and convince the jury that you’re not guilty.
 The defense we use will depend on the charges you’re facing and the circumstances surrounding your case.
-For example, we may claim one of the following defenses:
+For example, a McKinney sex crimes lawyer may claim one of the following defenses:

 • Innocent.
 Probably the most basic defense is to prove that you didn’t actually commit the offense.
 We might establish a solid alibi that places you far from where the crime occurred.
 We could also poke holes in the victim’s story or disprove witness testimony.